Nick Boles: Policy positions

-As a minister Boles was reported to have been on the political council of the Henry Jackson Society, a think tank which advocates an interventionist approach to foreign policy, in December 2016.
+As a minister, Boles was reported to have been on the political council of the Henry Jackson Society, a think tank which advocates an interventionist approach to foreign policy, in December 2016.
 In 2012, he was listed as a participant in that year's Bilderberg Group meeting.

 Boles supported the Remain campaign in the European Union membership referendum in 2016.
 After the referendum vote to leave the EU, he favoured a Norway-style relationship between the UK and the EU after Brexit, and strongly opposed a no-deal Brexit.
-Boles said in December 2018 "if at any point between now and 29 March [2019] the government were to announce that 'no deal' Brexit had become its policy, I would immediately resign the Conservative whip and vote in any way necessary to stop it from happening."
+Boles said in December 2018: "If at any point between now and 29 March [2019] the government were to announce that 'no deal' Brexit had become its policy, I would immediately resign the Conservative whip and vote in any way necessary to stop it from happening."

 Boles supports Land Value Tax.
 While an MP Boles, who had suffered a life-threatening illness before supporting the campaign, in 2018 became the chairman of the All-Party Parliamentary Group for Choice at the End of Life, which believes that terminally ill patients should have the right to an assisted death.

-After Parliament
+After parliament

 Boles did not stand as a candidate in the 12 December 2019 election.
-He endorsed the Liberal Democrats in the 2019 election but then revealed that he had in fact voted for the Greens.
-During the 2022 local elections, he announced that he would be voting Labour and said that he had also done so in 1997.
-Boles had previously stated that he flirted with joining the Labour Party under Blair but said he wanted to be on the liberal wing of a party instead of the hard-nosed, rightwing of a party.
-Boles had previously suggested figures such as David Miliband and James Purnell join the Coalition.
-In September 2022, Boles wrote an article in The Guardian, criticising Liz Truss's government and saying that 'Labour is the only party that can lead us out of this mess'.
+He endorsed the Liberal Democrats in the 2019 election, but then revealed that he had in fact voted for the Greens.
+During the 2022 local elections, he announced that he would be voting Labour, and said that he had also done so in 1997.
+Boles had previously stated that he flirted with joining the Labour Party under Blair, but said he wanted to be on the liberal wing of a party instead of the hard-nosed, right-wing of a party.
+In September 2022, Boles wrote an article in The Guardian, criticising Liz Truss's government and saying that "Labour is the only party that can lead us out of this mess".

+Boles is a senior adviser at FMA, or Francis Maude Associates, a consulting firm founded by Francis Maude and Simone Finn in 2016.

 Personal life

 Boles is gay, and entered a civil partnership in May 2011.
-Boles claimed £930.60 in Parliamentary expenses for Hebrew lessons so that he could better communicate with his Israeli boyfriend Shay Meshulam.
-Following public criticism, Boles donated money equivalent to the amount spent on the lessons to three local charities in his constituency.

 Boles's sister, Victoria Boles, married Dudley Fishburn, a former Member of Parliament.